birkskyum/maplibre-native/SITUATION.md

 ## Observations
 - `./build/platform/glfw/mbgl-glfw --backend=webgpu --style=https://demotiles.maplibre.org/style.json` now reports `WebGPU: selected surface format BGRA8Unorm` and renders the MapLibre demo tiles correctly on macOS.
 The translucent/opaque passes log non-zero drawable counts, confirming geometry is making it through the pipeline.
+- Animations stutter because the fill-outline shader still lacks WGSL; the renderer logs skips for `crimea-fill/fill-outline` each frame.
 - `./run_webgpu.sh` renders the MapLibre demo style end-to-end with WebGPU/Dawn.
 There are no remaining Dawn validation errors in the steady state.
 - For automated runs use `gtimeout 20 ./run_webgpu.sh` (part of GNU coreutils) to auto-exit after a short soak; otherwise close the GLFW window by hand.
 - Linking still warns about the Dawn static libs targeting macOS 15.0 while the project is built for 14.3.
 Bumping `CMAKE_OSX_DEPLOYMENT_TARGET` silences the noise if desired.